redbear/Duo/docs/dfu-util_installation_guide.md

         export PATH=$PATH:{PATH_TO_DFU_UTIL}

+    This will allow dfu-util to be executed globally in command prompt.

 ### Linux

 * Download the [dfu-util](http://dfu-util.sourceforge.net/releases/dfu-util-0.8-binaries/linux-i386/) or use the package manager of your distribution to get the latest version: